maxrule98/upvotedownvote/README.md

 ### **Install and run**

-Install Postgres
-Create a database with the same name as in the .env file
+Install Postgres and create a database with the same name as in the .env file

 create .env file containing the following:
 - DB_NAME="Your Database Name"